Swedish Scholastic Aptitude Test: Registration

 Registration for the test is done online through universitets och högskolerådets website www.hogskoleprov.nu.
 The cost for taking the test varies from year to year (550 SEK as of spring 2021.)

+Before submitting payment, the test-taker may choose at which university or college they will write the test in, whereby they are placed in their educational institution of choice or another nearby school (most often in the same city).